11 best Italian cookbooks for foodies

 What’s it best for?
-Venetian wannabes
+Venetian travel inspiration

 It was Venice that inspired Norman’s Polpo restaurant chain, and his enthusiasm for the place is obvious.
 Essentially, this book is the result of his desire to live and cook like a local – Norman’s rustic kitchen in the residential quarter of Venice (where he spent a year researching the city) is the backdrop, and there’s plenty of insight into Venetian history, architecture and culture throughout.